 Let them make stuff, often, and with abandon.
 Praise the making not the finished product.
 Talk about it or not; take your cue from the artist.

-This simple printable book should be the beginning of a self expression journey.
+This simple self expression printable book should be the beginning of a self expression journey.
 Whether you’re using it with a class or your own child I hope this book is just step one of lots of making to get the feelings out.

 The list of directions are intentionally small.